TheAssemblyArmada/Thyme/README.md

 Native support for Linux and macOS is planned for the future, but because of how the project is developed, a fully playable native binary will not be possible for some time.
 In the mean time, using Wine on Linux and macOS, should be possible but is currently untested.

-If you are interested in developing the cross platform aspect of the project it is now possible to build the project standalone by passing ```-DSTANDALONE=TRUE``` to CMake when configuring the project but thee resulting binary currently has very limited functionality.
+If you are interested in developing the cross platform aspect of the project it is now possible to build the project standalone by passing ```-DSTANDALONE=TRUE``` to CMake when configuring the project but the resulting binary currently has very limited functionality.

 ## Contributing